 Captain Queenan mentions to Billy Costigan that his son attends Notre Dame.
 Martin Sheen's character from The West Wing (1999), President Josiah Bartlet, went to the same university, and was also a fan of the Boston Celtics.

 During the scene where Mr. French (Ray Winstone) is throwing firecrackers, the song Baby Blue by Badfinger can be heard in the background.
 This song was also used in the final scene of the television series Breaking Bad (2008).

 The trivia items below may give away important plot points.

 (At around one hour and seventeen minutes) The scene where Frank Costello throws cocaine on hookers was one of many bizarre ideas contributed by Jack Nicholson, who also suggested wearing a strap-on for the scene with Matt Damon in the porn theater.

 Many scenes with Jack Nicholson were improvised.
 Nicholson was given the opportunity to do whatever he wanted to add to the character's unpredictability.
 The scene where Billy and Frank are talking was loosely scripted, and many surprises happened in it, including Frank pulling out the gun.

-Right after the time skip in the beginning of the movie, during the first lesson at the police academy, the teacher is elaborating on the details of a gunshot wound to the head, which is the leading cause of the vast majority of deaths throughout the course of the rest of the movie.
+(At around five minutes) Right after the time skip in the beginning of the movie, during the first lesson at the police academy, the teacher is elaborating on the details of a gunshot wound to the head, which is the leading cause of the vast majority of deaths throughout the course of the rest of the movie.